solo-system/solo-system.github.io/basic_build.md

 1. attach the soundcard to the USB port of the raspberry-pi
 1. attach the microphone to the soundcard
 1. attach the power cord to the Raspberry Pi (do NOT attach a power supply yet)
-1. protect in the little box, and main enclosure.
+1. protect in the little box, and main enclosure

 ### Prepare (flash) a memory card